Vicidel/lora_drone/03_drone_implementation/README.md

 #### DRONE_LOGS
 Contains the important logs of different flights.

-#### FLORIAN_RPI
-Contains the C++ code of Florian Kaufmann used on his Raspberry Pi to make the drone fly.
-Initially wanted to take inspiration from it, but decided to do again from scratch as I use ROS and he didn't.

 #### GMAPS_API
 Contains the HTML/JS Google Maps API code used to visualize the drone flight in Maps.
 Also used as a GUI for giving commands.